cmlino/cmlino/README.md

 I write documentation that makes a difference for end users.
 If you have an opening for a technical writer, please reach out to me: cmlino@protonmail.com

 ### About Me
-* 👩‍💻 Fluent in Python & C++
+* 👩‍💻 Fluent in HTML/CSS, Python & C++
-* 🧠 Currently working on an EEGLAB plug-in
+* 🧠 Currently working at PathAI
 * 🎓 B.S.
 Cognitive Science + Minor Computer Science, Rensselaer Polytechnic Institute (RPI)

 Check out my [website](https://cmlino.github.io/) or [resume](https://cmlino.github.io/pdf/resume.pdf) if you have time.